Easy Raspberry Swirl Mini Cheesecakes

 Finally, bake in the preheated oven for about 22 minutes or until cheesecake is set.

-More dessert recipes you’ll enjoy
+More cheesecake recipes you’ll enjoy

-- Oreo Cheesecake Cupcakes
+- Mini Oreo cheesecakes

 - 2 12-cup muffin tins